Major State Department Report Says Jamal Khashoggi’s Problems Began Not When He Criticized Saudis, But Trump

-Jamal Khashoggi was forced to flee the Middle Eastern nation in 2017 after he reportedly feared for his life because of his writings.
+Jamal Khashoggi was forced to flee the middle eastern nation in 2017 after he reportedly feared for his life because of his writings.
 He moved to the United States and began writing for the Washington Post last year, with many of his columns arguing that the social reforms that Mohammed bin Salman was so keen to project to the western world were actually masking the Wahhabi nation’s continual practice of choking dissent.
 But according to Newsweek, it was not his direct criticism of Mohammed bin Salman which was at the root of his first troubles, but a column that he supposedly penned for the Saudi newspaper Al-Hayat, which never saw the light of day due to political pressure.
 It was six months after he wrote this column that Khashoggi fled Saudi Arabia.

 The column had seen the journalist questioning Trump’s contradicting geopolitical stands.
 While the American president pledged that he would be a bitter rival to Iran during his election campaign, Trump’s support for Syrian president Bashar al-Assad and Russian president Vladimir Putin was completely at odds with what he was preaching.

-“The expectation that Trump as president will be starkly different from Trump as candidate is a false hope at best,” Khashoggi wrote in his column, before calling his foreign policy stances “contradictory”.
+“The expectation that Trump as president will be starkly different from Trump as candidate is a false hope at best,” Khashoggi wrote in his column, before calling his foreign policy stances “contradictory.”

 “When his advisers show him the map, will he realize supporting Putin means supporting the Iranian agenda?”